CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Available Sizes

-Manta is one of the lightest aero helmets on the market.
-Thanks to its low weight, it is a perfect choice for riders who suffer from neck pain due to the heavy helmet (or poor bike fit).
+The Manta is a lightweight aero helmet perfect for riders who suffer from neck pain due to heavy helmets or poor bike fit.

-Owners mainly praise its comfort thanks to the Safe-T Orbital Fit System that allows a high level of adjustment and effortless fastening using the Fidlock magnetic buckle.
+Owners rave about its comfort, thanks to the Safe-T Orbital Fit System that allows for high levels of adjustment and effortless fastening using the Fidlock magnetic buckle.

 Bell Z20 Aero